-Reading and Discussion Groups
+2.5 Reading and Discussion Groups

 Reading and discussion groups take place at key points during the program, as well as spontaneously as the school is made.
+We strive to create a strong platform for peer to peer learning where the participants learn from each other as they build the school.